-- 36. The Annual Standards Report, received by Executive Board and referenced in the 2019 Annual Governance Statement, highlighted areas of progress and success but also acknowledged significant challenges we face in working towards our ambition of being the best city for learning.
-The Annual Standards Report is being reformatted to be in line with the 3A's Strategy, the leading education plan for the city. - 37.
+- 37. The Annual Standards Report, received by Executive Board and referenced in the 2019 Annual Governance Statement, highlighted areas of progress and success but also acknowledged significant challenges we face in working towards our ambition of being the best city for learning.
+The Annual Standards Report, received by Executive Board in July 2020, has been reformatted to be in line with the 3A's Strategy, the leading education plan for the city. - 38.
 The 3As strategy (Attendance, Attainment and Achievement), received by Executive Board in July 2019, is driven by our ambition to support all children and young people, especially those who are vulnerable and/or disadvantaged, to reach their full potential.
-It aims to close the gaps between more and less advantaged children and young people through collaborating with internal and external partners.
-Children and young people will be supported to engage positively with education and offered opportunities that lead to positive, lifelong pathways.
-Through this, we will give all Leeds children and young people, particularly those who are vulnerable, an empowering start in life and enable them to thrive in a vibrant and compassionate city. - 38.
-Further to this Executive Board also received a report in September 2019 in relation to exclusions, elective home education and off-rolling; noting the intention of the Children and Families Directorate to produce an annual report.
+The Annual Standards Report uses available standards data to underpin the priorities and strategies outlined in it on how we will work to improve the relevant outcomes moving forwards. - 39.
+Executive Board also received a report in September 2019 in relation to exclusions, elective home education and off-rolling; noting the intention of the Children and Families Directorate to produce an annual report.